UniversalDependencies/docs/_fi/poss.md

 ## poss (genitive modifier) <a name="sec-poss"></a>

 The dependency type `poss` stands for *possessive* in the original SD scheme, but in TDT, it is used for genitive modifiers in general, which in Finnish often but not nearly always imply possession.
-There are two kinds of genitive modifiers that are not annotated using the general genitive modifier type: *the genitive object*, `gobj` (see Section [gobj](#sec-gobj)) and *the genitive subject*, `gsubj` (Section [gsubj](#sec-gsubj)).
+There are two kinds of genitive modifiers that are not annotated using the general genitive modifier type: *the genitive object*, `<a href="http://universaldependencies.github.io/docs/fi/gobj.html>gobj</a>` and *the genitive subject*, `<a href="http://universaldependencies.github.io/docs/fi/gsubj.html>gsubj</a>`.

 <!-- fname:poss1.pdf -->